‘The Walking Dead’ Season 7 Spoilers: Scott Gimple Promises ‘Very Different’ Second Half

 “Together we can beat them.
 We set things right.
 The time is now.”

 As the beginning of Season 7 saw main characters from The Walking Dead die, what might the second half of the season have in store for us and what others might perish?
-There is always Sasha, as in her wish to protect Maggie she has no problem venturing over into the territory of The Saviors in order to end Negan’s days.
+There is always Sasha, as in her wish to protect Maggie, she has no problem venturing over into the territory of The Saviors in order to end Negan’s days.

 What about Eugene?
 He has already been kidnapped by Negan after his creation of that bullet.